yushinna/python-project-05/README.md

 ```

 ## Usage
-Run flask, enter given url (`http://0.0.0.0:8000` by default) so you can interact with the app!
+Run flask, enter given url (`http://0.0.0.0:8000` by default) on browser so you can interact with the app!

 ```
 # enter virtual environment